 East Ferry: Beach and Concrete Ramp: Jamestown issues beach permits each year that enable holders to store their small boats on the East Ferry Beach.
-In 2013 the 27 permits raised \$2331.00 for the harbor commission.
+In 201324 the 27 195 permits raised \$2331 16541365.00 for the harbor commission.
 At the same time, the boats interfere to some extent with the public's free movement about the beach.

 The concrete ramp is used free of charge by resident and non-resident private boat owners and by commercial operators to launch small boats, usually from trailers.
 General parking congestion in the East Ferry area, along with specific limits on trailer parking, often make the ramp inconvenient both for the users and for passing traffic.
-The ramp is poor condition and is under further assessment for repair or replacement.
+The ramp is in fair condition and is in need of some repair.

 East Ferry: "Steel" Pier: Jamestown constructed this pier in the 1970's to encourage marina development.
-Some sections of the pier are currently under lease to Conanicut Marine Services until 2015.
+Some sections of tThe pier are is currently under lease to Conanicut Marine Services until 2015.
 CMS uses the pier to launch boats by crane, to provide access to the floating docks, and to provide fueling services.
 By a recent agreement the north side of the pier is now open to free public use for loading and unloading on a short-term basis.

-The combined basic lease for both this pier and for the adjacent wood pile pier is \$14,000 with an escalation clause based on rises in CMS's slip and dockage fees that made the lease worth \$37,000 to the town in 2013.
+The combined basic lease for both this pier and for the adjacent wood pile pier is \$14,000 with an escalation clause based on rises in CMS's slip and dockage fees that made the lease worth \$376,000 to the town in 20120132.
 As part of its lease CMS pays taxes, insurance, etc., allows free pedestrian access to the piers, and is responsible for regular maintenance of both piers as well as for all repairs that cost under \$2,500 (also with an escalation clause) for each single repair.
+In addition to its contractual obligations, CMSprovides a number of other marine services for the town, such as helping boaters with the pumpout station, commissioning and decommissioning the pumpout station and the touchand go float on the wood pile pier, providing free dumpster service for all boaters, etc. The last repairs preformed contemplated completion of the curbs and rails to conform to the remainder of the area, such that rebar for the pouring of concrete curbing remained exposed, and the utilities had been installed in a temporary, makeshift fashion.
+As of 2009-the needed repairs and the curbs and rails have been completed.